-In reliance on the reviews and discussions referred to above, the Audit Committee members did not become aware of any material misstatement in the audited financial statements and recommended to the Board of Directors that the audited financial statements be included in CryoLife's Annual Report on Form 10-K for the year ended December 31, 2019, for filing with the Securities and Exchange Commission.
-The Audit Committee has approved Ernst & Young LLP as CryoLife's independent registered public accounting firm for fiscal 2020.
+In reliance on the reviews and discussions referred to above, the Audit Committee members did not become aware of any material misstatements in the audited financial statements and recommended to the Board of Directors that the audited financial statements be included in Artivion's Annual Report on Form 10-K for the year ended December 31, 2022, for filing with the Securities and Exchange Commission.
+The Audit Committee has preliminarily approved Ernst & Young LLP as Artivion's independent registered public accounting firm for fiscal 2023, pending final resolution of the terms of Artivion's 2023 engagement letter with the firm.

-Audit Committee

-HARVEY MORGAN, CHAIR THOMAS F. ACKERMAN DANIEL J. BEVEVINO
+Audit Committee THOMAS F. ACKERMAN, CHAIR DANIEL J. BEVEVINO JEFFREY H. BURBANK